uniqueimaginate/Coding/Algorithm/README.md

 This book is the most famous Algorithm book at Korea.

-In this book, you can study about lots of algorithms theoretically and practically.
+In this book, you can study lots of algorithms practically.
 The code in this directory is my code history studying the book.

 1. Brute force
    1. multiple_for.cpp